 Morning: Moses Spring Trail to Rim Trail (and A Bit Of High Peaks)

 The Moses Spring and Rim trails start at the trailhead at the Moses Spring parking area, and join to other trails that take you into the higher elevations of the park.

 The Moses Spring Trail and Rim Trail loop by itself is a great option if you are visiting with young children.
 It also includes a bit of everything that’s fun about Pinnacles: a cave, rock formations, wildflowers and the opportunity to spot birds.

 The Moses Spring Trail has some shade, and goes gently uphill to meet the Bear Gulch Cave trail, which will lead you to the cave entrance.
-You will have to do some scrambling and climb stairs to navigate the cave.
+You will have to be prepared for some scrambling and stairs to navigate the cave.

 Next, it’s on to the Rim Trail, which is exposed and at a higher elevation.
 The views are beautiful, but watch your step: there is no railing.
 The Rim Trail meets up with the High Peaks Trail.

 If you have the time and the energy, you can walk these higher elevations of the park for a bit before you turn back and make your way back to the Moses Spring trailhead, and then to the Bear Gulch Day Use Area.

 The High Peaks Trail stretch from the Rim Trail junction to the steep and narrow section is about 1.5 miles one way, and you can go as far as you find comfortable.

 If you brought a picnic lunch, there are picnic tables at the Bear Gulch Day Use Area.
 There are restrooms here as well.